Mike Thackwell

 Michael Christopher Thackwell (born 30 March 1961) is a former racing driver from New Zealand, who participated in a number of prominent racing categories, including Formula 1.
-The fifth youngest driver ever to qualify for a Grand Prix, he participated in five of them, making his first start on 28 September 1980 at the Canadian Grand Prix.
+The sixth youngest driver ever to qualify for a Grand Prix, he participated in five of them, making his first start on 28 September 1980 at the Canadian Grand Prix.
 He scored no championship points.
 He had previously attempted unsuccessfully to qualify for the Dutch Grand Prix which was held on 31 August 1980.

 Thackwell has been described as a "teenage sensation", a "maverick" and as "something of a cult hero".
 Outside Formula One, he competed successfully in Formula Three, Formula Two, Formula 3000 and sports cars, amongst other categories.